tdongsi/jenkins-config/README.md

 ### How to build Jenkins Docker image

-Since you will be deploying the Jenkins Docker image the minikube, it’s really handy to reuse the minikube’s built-in Docker daemon for Docker build.
+Since you will be deploying the Jenkins Docker images the minikube, it’s really handy to reuse the minikube’s built-in Docker daemon for Docker build.
 The resulting Docker image will be available to minikube directly, without the need of pushing the image from your host machine into minikube VM.
 See full details [here](https://kubernetes.io/docs/getting-started-guides/minikube/#reusing-the-docker-daemon).